litebito/netbox-ipam-scanner/README.md

 ## 3. How to install
 ### 3.1 Create the NetBox API token and permissions
 You will need to create (in this order) a permissions set, a user_id, an API token
+1. Logon in NetBox as an admin
-1. In NetBox, go to Authentication, create a permission set, for example ***perm_api_ipam_scanner*** and configure this as follows:
+2. Box, go to Authentication > Permissions, create a permission set, for example ***perm_api_ipam_scanner*** and configure this as follows:
 	-	Enabled: True
 	-	Actions : Enable Can View, Can Add, Can Change, Can Delete
 	-	Select the following object types:
 				-   DCIM | interface
 				-   DCIM | device
 				-   DCIM | MAC address
 				-   IPAM | IP address
 				-   IPAM | prefix
 				-   IPAM | VLAN
 				-   IPAM | IP range
 				-   Extras | custom field
 				-   Extras | custom field choice set
-3.
+3. Create a user, for
 ### 3.2 The basics
 1. Copy the 2 script files and the toml file to the main script directory in your NetBox directory
 	 - if you installed netbox in /opt/netbox, copy the files to /opt/netbox/scripts